AnandaKrishnan11/InstantSegm/README.md

 docker run hello-world
 ```

 > On WSL2 the Docker daemon does not auto-start.
-If you ever see *"Cannot connect to the Docker daemon"*, run `sudo service docker start` again.
+If you ever see "Cannot connect to the Docker daemon", run `sudo service docker start` again.

 On Linux/macOS, install Docker the usual way for your platform.